 Crying is an acceptable response to grief.
 If you feel the need to cry, don’t be ashamed to let it out.
 Others may not feel the need to cry, but that doesn’t make their response better; it just means they deal with their emotions differently.

 Myth 3: You should get over your grief after 6 months

 Everyone grieves at their own pace, and the time frame varies for each person.
 For some, grieving may even be a lifelong process, but as long as it doesn’t impact their relationships, work, or daily life, they should be allowed to handle their loss in whatever way and however long they see fit.

 Myth 4: Holding on to their possessions will prolong the grief

 Most people who have passed will have left behind all their possessions for the family to keep or dispose of.
 Deciding to keep any of the items they held dear or those that hold familial or sentimental value, such as musical instruments and family heirlooms, don’t necessarily result in prolonged grief.
 Some people find comfort in having a physical reminder of their deceased loved ones, and that’s fine.
 However, you shouldn’t hold on to everything.
-You can sell off the items you won’t keep, split them between the other family members, or dispose of them through hoarding cleanup services.
+You can sell off the items you won’t keep, split them between the other family members, or dispose of them with the help of Evergreen Junk Removal.

 Myth 5: Talking about the deceased long after the death will make moving on harder

 It’s fine if you find it difficult to talk about the loss soon after it happened, but at some point, you should honor their memory by remembering them.
 If you’re still having difficulty talking about them even years later, it might be a sign of unacknowledged grief or trauma.
 You need to face these emotions so you can move on properly.